 How to Read Ancient History for UPSC?

 For simplicity and a comprehensive understanding of the subject, we suggest the following methodology for you to cover the ancient history syllabus for IAS.
 Three readings are recommended.

 Reading #1: Basic book like NCERT textbook or Tamil Nadu State Board XII textbook

-You can read NCERT notes on Ancient History topics from here.
+You can read NCERT notes on Ancient History here.
 These notes are crisp and compiled in a student-friendly manner.

 Reading #2: Advanced textbooks